ARM-software/opengl-es-sdk-for-android/README.md

-## This project is not maintained anymore
+## NOTE: This project is not maintained anymore

 # OpenGL ES SDK for Android